try-php/predict-output/README.md

 #### `predictOutput($capture, $content)`

-Method to compare an output stream with a given string.
+Method to compare an output capture with a given string.

 ##### Arguments